 The underlying causes: Since high levels of growth hormones can cause excess production of sebum, adolescents are more prone to acne than any other age group.
 Drugs and foods that throw normal hormones off balance, however, have a more significant role in causing acne than adolescent hormones by themselves.
 Milk and high-glycemic foods are thought to exacerbate the imbalance, but based on the combined evidenced, it appears that the quality of food has a greater effect than the type of food on whether a person produces excess sebum or not (at least in most cases).
 Diet quality also affects the skin’s overall health and the rate at which it dries and sheds.
 Inflammatory diets, high in omega-6 polyunsaturated fats (refined seed oils) and refined sugar, cause dry skin and promote problems like eczema and acne.
 The problem is compounded when ones’s diet is deficient in vitamins, minerals, omega-3 fatty acids, and other healthful plant nutrients.
 Without these important nutrients, skin cells don’t have adequate defenses against all the bacteria, toxins, and UV rays they are bombarded with, and the sebaceous glands can’t produce high quality sebum to nourish the skin.

-The remedy: The cure for acne (in most cases), as stated at the beginning of this article, is essentially a creation-based diet.
+The remedy: The cure for acne (in most cases), as stated at the beginning of this article, is essentially a nature-based diet.
 Recent research has revealed that acne is extremely rare among people from non-industrialized or pre-colonized cultures.
 People from these cultures tend to eat diets that consist entirely of whole foods from their environment and from limited agriculture.

 A study published by JAMA in 2002 looked at the prevalence of acne among people from two non-industrialized cultures, the Kitavan Islanders of Papua New Guinea and the Aché hunter-gatherers of Paraguay.
 After examining hundreds of people from both cultures, ZERO cases of acne were found among adults or adolescents.
 Being from very different cultures and geographic locations, the influence of genetics was ruled out and diet was recognized as the most significant factor.
 Their combined diets consist primarily of tubers, fish, fruit, vegetables, coconut, peanuts, maize, and wild game.
 They eat little or no flour, sugar, cereals (such as wheat or barley), dairy, or alcohol.
 Though some researchers have said that a high-glycemic diet is what causes acne, the diets from both cultures emphasize very high glycemic foods (although they do tend to be low glycemic-loading foods).